 Materials

 Twelve cultural artifacts were used for three experimental conditions, with four objects for each condition.
 The artifacts images were collected from museums and the 3D models were constructed using the close-range photogrammetry technique.
 To facilitate a valid comparison, we used four different artifacts applied in each implementation (see Table 1).
+Vuforia SDK was used for the AR development.
+The applications were deployed on a Samsung Galaxy S21 smartphone.
+All surveys were hosted on the LimeSurvey.

 Table 1.
 Overview of twelve cultural artifacts